jrbinks/rancid-aruba/README.md

 repository.
 If this fork does materially diverge, I may well change the token as used in the rancid configs too, but it remains `aruba` as noted below for now.

-The original notes (more or less):
+miken32's original notes (more or less):

 This was tested by me on a limited number of legacy Aruba devices (6000 and 7210 wireless mobility access controllers running ArubaOS 6.3 and 6.4; and S1500 and S2500 switches running ArubaOS 7.1 and 7.2) but has since been used successfully on devices running 8.x software.